-The final Bunker of the game, it is her where the Brotherhood carries out its last missions against the Calculator.
+The final Bunker of the game, it is from here that the Brotherhood wages its campaign against the ultimate threat of the Calculator.

-- Canyon City: Here the players goal is to shut down a robot plant by destroying its power nodes.
-It is also possible to access more information about Vault 0 and the Calculator by using the facilities terminals.
+- Canyon City: Here the player's goal is to shut down a robot plant by destroying its power nodes.
+It is also possible to access more information about Vault 0 and the Calculator by using the facility's terminals.

 - Buena Vista: The goal in this mission is to destroy the Calculator’s nuclear reactor.
-The player also destroys all the power nodes to shut down another robot plant.
+The player also destroys all the power nodes in order to shut down another robot plant.

 - Scott City: In this mission the player storms a prison to rescue Bartholomew Kerr, an important merchant, but can rescue all the other prisoners as well.
 There is also a secondary objective to destroy four jamming towers.

-- Cheyenne Mountain: Here the squads goal is to bring the nuke to the gates of Vault 0.
+- Cheyenne Mountain: Here the squad's goal is to deliver the nuke to the sealed gate of Vault 0.
 Once accomplished, the squad must take shelter a nearby bunker and detonate the bomb to create entry into Vault 0.

 - Vault 0: A continuation of the Cheyenne Mountain mission, the player meets up with another Brotherhood squad and enters Vault 0.
 Their goal is to restore power to the lifts to reach the Calculator’s lair.

-- Calculator’s Lair: In the final mission of the game, the player must simply destroy the Calculators brains and make a decision that will determine the ending.
+- Calculator’s Lair: In the final mission of the game, the player must simply destroy the Calculator's brains and make a decision that will determine the game's ending.

-Fallout Tactics utilises the same special system found in the other Fallout games.
-The seven main stats are Strength, Perception, Endurance, Charisma, Intelligence, Agility, and Luck.
-Each character will have an assigned number for each stat between one and ten.
+Fallout Tactics utilizes the same character building system as the other Fallout games, known as SPECIAL.
+The seven attributes are Strength, Perception, Endurance, Charisma, Intelligence, Agility, and Luck.
+Each character has an assigned number for each stat between one and ten.
 The total number of points given to each character depends on their species, with humans getting forty total points, deathclaws getting forty one, and dogs receiving only thirty five.
-The seven stats each effect at least one skill, as well as derived statistics such as carry weight, critical chance, and armor class.
+The seven stats each affect at least one skill, as well as derived statistics such as carry weight, critical chance, and armor class.

 First Aid, Traps, Pilot, Lockpick, Doctor